According to a recent study, 71 percent of remote workers say they’re happy in their current job.

-In addition to emails, Slack, and other digital communication, make sure to schedule regular face time with your remote team, either on video or in person.
-This kind of face-to-face communication is not only more personal, but it’s also easier to get a read on what’s really happening with your remote team members—and to make sure they have everything they need to be successful.
+In addition to emails, Slack, and other digital communication, make sure to schedule regular face time with your virtual team, either on video or in person.
+This kind of face-to-face communication is not only more personal, but it’s also easier to get a read on what’s really happening with your virtual team members—and to make sure they have everything they need to be successful.

 Mistake #3: Not giving clear directions and setting clear expectations

 When you give your team a task, you know exactly what you want from them.
 But just because you’re clear on what you need doesn’t mean your team has the same level of clarity.

 It’s always important to give detailed directions and set clear expectations with your team.
 But it’s especially important when you’re working around the communication challenges that come with managing virtual or distributed teams.

 In a 2017 article in Forbes, Marcela De Vivo, CEO of Gryffin, writes: